 In the current market, more than ever, it’s important that you know how to get yourself noticed and pushed to the front of the queue.
 The good news is there are many ways of doing this including; tapping into your network, responding to online ads, updating your LinkedIn profile, and of course, using your trusted recruiter partner.
 And the better news is, I am not about to sell you an expensive webinar, I am going to give you a list of the six things I believe you can do today.
 And it’s all free (hurrah) because as we know, the best things in life are free.
 Yes, they are a little blunt but here they are:

 - Online.
 One of the first things that recruiters (and clients) often do when considering who to prioritise, is to look at your LinkedIn profile alongside your CV.
 This will be the first impression we will have of you.
 Make the photo professional.
 I’m not saying bland and dull where it looks like you have just stepped out from a week-long conference on a new accounting standard, but a picture that captures what you would look like if you turned up for your first interview.
-Remember, LinkedIn is a professional networking site, not the place to showcase your fun, personal life.
+Remember, LinkedIn is a professional networking site, not a place to showcase your fun, personal life.
 Have enough detail on your profile to make people interested to start a conversation with you, but not so much that it crashes the server.
 Oh and make sure your LinkedIn matches your resume.
 Having three jobs missing is not a good look.
-Here are some other tips on your LinkedIn profile.

 - Resume.
 Get it sorted.
-Read through it and double check for typos and grammar.
+Read through it and double-check for typos and grammar.
 That’s a real killer.
 Personally, I am not fussed by flashy resumes.
-I am far more excited by resumes that are clear and have easy to follow career progression that lists precisely the key skills and achievements of the job seeker.
+I am far more excited by resumes that are clear and have easy-to-follow career progression that lists precisely the key skills and achievements of the job seeker.
 Recruiters look at dozens (sometimes hundreds) of resumes a day, so if a resume needs the Enigma machine to unlock its core skills, it can end up in the ‘too hard basket’.
-For a deeper dive into writing your CV click here.

 - Follow up.
 If you genuinely believe you are right for the role (and I mean genuinely, not hope and pray) follow up your application by contacting the Recruiter via email, or phone.
 Explain who you are and why you are calling.
-Personally, I quite like it when job seekers show initiative and follow up on their application.
+Personally, I quite like it when job seekers show initiative and follow up on their applications.
 Whether they are right or not for the role, I can explain why, and they can take something helpful away from the conversation.
-For those of you, a bit stuck on how to tailor your resume, this will help.

 - Realness.
 I’ve always had a lot of time for job seekers that tell me the truth.
 About why they were fired, why they couldn’t deal with the pressure anymore, why the last job didn’t stick.
 Everyone in their career will have situations they would rather not talk about but the ones that are willing to explain what happened, as humiliating as it may be, shows their ability for self-reflection and growth.
 And we know, the best leaders are made of that stuff.
 So if you aspire to greatness, be prepared to be a bit more human and vulnerable in your first interactions.
 PS.
 I was fired once too but I’d rather not talk about that.